RANGES AND FORMATS

 Audio CDs can be either audiobooks (in which case they tend to be boxed sets containing a number of discs) or audio dramas, which are on one or two discs and sometimes include a CD-Rom with additional features such as wallpapers and original scripts.

-- ePubs are the international standard eBook file type, also known as ePub2.
+ePubs are the international standard eBook file type, also known as ePub2.
 Most computers and mobile devices can read ePub files, either as standard or with freely downloadable software.
+Please note that ePub3 files are not compatible with any Kindle devices.

 Mobi files are used by Kindle devices and the Kindle app, which can be downloaded for most mobile devices.